 - Low Carb: Use a low-carb vegetable like eggplant, daikon radish, or celeriac as the “bread” for your bruschetta.

 What kind of tomatoes do you use for bruschetta?

-Whether you’re at the store, farmer’s market, or picking from your garden, you want to make sure to use ripe tomatoes as they have the best flavor.
+Whether you’re at the store, farmer’s market, or picking from your garden, you want to make sure to use ripe tomatoes as they have the best flavour.
 A good tip is to take a little sniff of the tomato at the top where the green stalk meets the red fruit.
-When tomatoes are ready they smell extremely tomatoey, and absolutely divine!
+When tomatoes are ready they smell extremely tomatoey and absolutely divine!

 More Recipes You Will Love